fgauna12/fgauna12.github.io/_posts/2020-01-22-no-point-in-using-kubernetes-if.md

 Want to deploy your application during business hours?
 Without affecting your users?
 Well, rolling updates are a first-class citizen in Kubernetes (the tricky part is creating database migrations so that you can rollback).

 So, in other words and to put it bluntly, <mark>if you're not deploying to production there's nothing for Kubernetes to orchestrate</mark>.
 There's nothing for Kubenetes to keep alive.
-Not saving you and your teams time.
-Not lessening unplanned work.
+I'ts not saving you and your teams time.
+It's not lessening unplanned work.

 Even if you had something in production, but you had a *low deployment frequency*, then you won't be maximizing the benefits of rolling upgrades (zero downtime deployments).
 To get the most out of zero downtime deployments, use them often.